Freelancer-Sirius-Revival/Ini-Resources-Parser/README.md

 ## Adding Text to the Keys

-Find the line you want to add the resource text and you want to have automatically get a new ID.
+Find the line you want to add the resource text to.
 Then simply make a new line below it starting with one of the Keys.
-After that you must start each line of the resource text with a commentary symbol and a space following after ( `;_` ).
-The actual ID of the entry will be automatically adjusted later and does not matter for editing here.
+After that you must start each line of the resource text with a commentary symbol and a space following after ( `; ` ).

+Set your ID to `0` to let the tool assign a new one.
+If you leave the existing ID, the tool will update the actual text behind it.

 Example:
 ```
 [Weapon]
 nickname = gun_mark01
-ids_name = 1
+ids_name = 0
 ;res str
 ; Big Bang Gun
-ids_info = 2
+ids_info = 0
 ;res html
 ; \bBold Heading\B
 ; \mCentered Text\l